Mathematics 315: Combinatorics

 Religious Holidays

 It is my policy to give students who miss class because of observance of religious holidays the opportunity to make up missed work.
-You are responsible for notifying me by September 11 of plans to observe a holiday.
+You are responsible for notifying me no later than September 12 of plans to observe the holiday.

 Schedule